quorumcontrol/tupelo-docs/tutorials/notebook.md

 ```

 Finally, we finish our notebook creation by instantiating a new empty ChainTree
-and then saving it by calling our two new functions.
-One to compose and the other to store
+and then saving it with our two new functions.
-our key and the identifier for our notebook ChainTree.
+One to compose and the other to store our key and the identifier for our notebook
+ChainTree.

 ```javascript
 async function createNotebook() {